Strengths and Difficulties Questionnaire (SDQ)

 Description / Purpose:

-Time to Administer: 25 items, administration time approximately 5 minutes.
+Time to Administer: One sided version with 25 items, administration time approximately 5 minutes

 Completed By: Parents and teachers.
-There is also a self-report version for 11-16 year olds.
+There is also a self-report version for 11-17 year olds

 - Company: Youthinmind - SDQ Info